Lakeside Daisy

 Flowers: Spring; Yellow

-Habitat: Open alvar habitats.
+Habitat: Fields and Open Areas; Open alvar habitats.

 Grows in Sun/Shade: Sun